crystallabs/event_handler/README.md

 When handlers are added by using their wrappers directly, adding a handler multiple times results in multiple identical wrapper objects present in the list.
-When `off()` is used to remove such handlers, each group of identical wrapper instances is removed at once and `RemoveHandlerEvent` is invoked once for each group with the last removed instance as argument.
+When `off()` is used to remove such handlers, all identical wrapper instances are removed at once and `RemoveHandlerEvent` is invoked with the last removed instance as argument.

 Whether `off(Event, handler | hash)` should be removing handlers by wrapper (like it does now) or by handler, and whether `off()` should remove